Metoprolol (Lopressor): Drug Whys

 At high doses, cardioselective beta-blockers may antagonize peripheral beta-2 receptors (found in blood vessels).
 Metoprolol has incredibly beneficial effects on heart failure patients for reasons not well understood.
 It is theorized that the combined reduction of renin-angiotensin system activation, lowered heart rate, and resultant remodeling of the left ventricle collectively account for the significant mortality reduction reported in heart failure patients.

-Cautions and Warnings — Do not give metoprolol to patients with heart rates below 45/min, second or third degree heart blocks, first degree blocks with P-R Intervals of 0.24 sec or greater, systolic blood pressure less than 100 mmHg, or significant heart failure.
+Do not give metoprolol to patients with heart rates below 45/min, second or third-degree heart blocks, first degree blocks with P-R Intervals of 0.24 sec or greater, systolic blood pressure less than 100 mmHg, or significant heart failure.

 As it is metabolized in the liver, be careful using metoprolol in patients with impaired liver function.
 In pheocromocytoma and cocaine toxicity, administration of any beta-blocking agent can lead to paradoxical elevations in blood pressure from unopposed alpha stimulation.
 An alpha-blocker agent should be administered prior to using a beta-blocker in these situations.
 Likewise, in patients being treated with both metoprolol and an alpha-blocking agent (such as clonidine), metoprolol should be discontinued several days before stopping the alpha-blocker to avoid marked rebound hypertension.